 You can set a Power Mode by clicking the appropriate icon at the top of the Control Center.
-Each power mode will affect Airplane Mode, Power Plan and PC camera power etc.
+Each power mode will affect the Power Conservation Mode, Airplane Mode, Power Plan and PC camera power etc.

 You can click a Control Center icon to set an overall power mode and then click individual icons in the Control Center to power on/off the Touchpad and PC camera.